Boo-Yaa T.R.I.B.E.

-Boo-Yaa T.R.I.B.E. is an American hip hop band from Carson, California, consisting of the American Samoa Devoux brothers Paul (died 2020), Ted (died 2018), Donald, Roscoe, Danny (died 2022), David and Vincent.
-It is noted for its use of a live band, utilizing funk and metal influences, and gangsta rap lyricism.
+Boo-Yaa T.R.I.B.E. is an American hip-hop band from Carson, California, consisting of the American Samoan brothers Paul (died 2020), Ted (died 2018), Donald, Roscoe, Danny (died 2022), David and Vincent Devoux.
+They are known for combining funk and metal influences, with gangsta rap lyricism.

 Boo-Yaa T.R.I.B.E. became popular after touring in Japan in the mid-1980s, where they were initially known as the "Blue City Crew."
 The "Boo-Yaa" in their name signifies the sound of a shotgun being discharged, while the "T.R.I.B.E." stands for "Too Rough International Boo-Yaa Empire."
 According to hip-hop documentarians, Boo-Yaa T.R.I.B.E. is "synonymous with hip hop in Los Angeles."

 Background

 The brothers got their start through professional dance then later found their way into making the music to which they enjoyed dancing.
 In 2000 David Devoux left and was replaced by Vincent Devoux aka Gawtti.
 When Donald and Vincent were young, they were in an episode of Fame.
 After beginning to play together as a funk band, they formed the dance crew the Blue City Strutters and publicly danced to funk music, particularly in their South Bay neighborhood.
 All members are former members or members of West Side Piru and Samoan Warrior Bounty Hunters.
 Despite their religious upbringing, the brothers eventually fell into the gang scene popular in their home of Carson, California.
 After their youngest brother was killed in a gang-related shooting in 1987, they decided to turn their lives around and dedicate their lives to music because "that's what he would have wanted."